chandlerb/Simon-Says/README.md

 # Simon-Says

-Info for this Project is found in SimonSays.pdf
+Info for this Project is found in Assignment1Documentation.pdf